How Does Galvanising Work?

 The molten zinc reacts metallurgically with iron in the steel to form a series of protective alloy layers.

-The composition of the alloy gradually changes from the inner fusion to the outer surface.
+As a result, the composition of the alloy gradually changes from the inner fusion to the outer surface.

 Galvanising Process Technical Detail: